afmsaif/Objective_Soups/README.md

 }
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙋 FAQ

-**Q: How do I choose between UAS and USA optimization order?**
-A: Use UAS if ASR accuracy is your primary concern, USA if translation quality is more important.

-**Q: Can I use different languages than the CoVoST ones?**
-A: Yes!
-Simply modify the `languages` parameter in the config and ensure your dataloader provides the appropriate data.

-**Q: How much GPU memory is required?**
-A: Approximately 12.8-14.7 GB depending on whether efficient training is enabled.

-**Q: Can I use a different model architecture?**
-A: Yes, the implementation is model-agnostic.
-See the `models/` directory for examples of adapting different architectures.

-## 📧 Contact

-For questions or issues, please open a GitHub issue or contact the authors.

----

-**Note**: This implementation is based on the research paper and provides a framework for VM-MSP training.
-Actual model architectures (Conformer, Whisper) and data loading utilities need to be implemented based on your specific requirements.